Billy-Spearman-WCCI/RaceCarExtension/README.md

     * NOTE: JPA offers multiple strategies for mapping when you have *inheritance* between classes.
       For small projects like ours, the first choice at https://www.baeldung.com/hibernate-inheritance probably suffices.
+      HOWEVER, if you're trying to do a one-to-many mapping to an abstract class, then you need to use the `TABLE_PER_CLASS` option.
 * `final private Logger logger = LoggerFactory.getLogger(ThisClass.class);` -- standard phrasing to create a logger to which you can write interesting information.
 Used in all Java programs, Spring and non-Spring.
 We use the `org.slf4j` loggers.  `logger.error("Somehow the .name is null here");`